mohammad-oghli/Text-File-Analyzer/readme.md

 returns a dictionary containing detailed information about text file.

-**Note**: Input text file should be in the current directory of the python script file.
+**Note**: Input text file link should be valid download link of the file.

 Step 3 : print text file analysis summary
 <pre>